 [Section 31BM inserted by No. 68 of 2004 s.
 76.]

 31BN.
-Review of notice by an inspector
+Review of notices by inspector

 (1) A person issued with a provisional improvement notice in relation to a mine, or the principal employer at, or manager of, the mine may, in writing delivered or sent to the department (a review notice), require that an inspector review the notice.